Summary

 - glass-ionomer cement

-- gold (rarely used)
+- gold (rarely used due to cost)

 - porcelain.